 Blinken, Austin visit Australia on last leg of Pacific blitz

-US Secretary of State Antony Blinken and Pentagon chief Lloyd Austin met Australia's prime minister Friday on the final leg of a Pacific tour designed to reinforce Washington's standing in the region.
+US Secretary of State Antony Blinken and Pentagon chief Lloyd Austin visited Australia Friday on the final leg of a Pacific tour designed to reinforce Washington's standing in the region.

 The United States has been ramping up efforts to re-engage in the South Pacific, where China has emerged as a rising diplomatic and military power.